isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 .. note::

    It is essential to configure the ports correctly.
-One common mistake that is easy to miss is to configure CA to listen on port 8000 and configure dedicated listeners also to port 8000.
-In such configuration, the DHCP server will fail to bind sockets, but the communication will still work via CA, albeit slowly.
+One common mistake is to configure CA to listen on port 8000 and also configure dedicated listeners on port 8000.
+In such a configuration, the DHCP server will fail to bind sockets, but the communication will still work via CA, albeit slowly.
 Make sure your dedicated listeners use a different port (8001 is a suggested alternative).
-If you misconfigure ports or use the ports used by CA, the performance bottlenecks caused by single threaded nature of CA and the sequential nature of UNIX socket that connects CA to DHCP servers will nullify any performance gains offered by HA+MT.
+If you misconfigure ports or use the ports used by CA, the performance bottlenecks caused by the single-threaded nature of CA and the sequential nature of the UNIX socket that connects CA to DHCP servers will nullify any performance gains offered by HA+MT.

 .. _ha-parked-packet-limit:

-Parked Packet Limit
+Parked-Packet Limit
 ~~~~~~~~~~~~~~~~~~~

 Kea servers contain a mechanism by which the response to a client packet may
 be held, pending completion of hook library work.
 We refer to this as "parking"
 the packet.
 The HA hook library makes use of this mechanism.
 When an HA server
 needs to send a lease update to its peer(s) to notify it of the change to the
 lease, it will "park" the client response until the peer acknowledges the lease
 update.
 At that point, the server will "unpark" the response and send it to the
 client.
-This applies to client queries which cause lease changes such as
+This applies to client queries which cause lease changes, such as
-DHCPREQUEST for DHCPv4 and REQUEST, RENEW, REBIND for DHCPv6.
+DHCPREQUEST for DHCPv4 and Request, Renew, and Rebind for DHCPv6.
 It does not apply
-to DHPCDISCOVERs (v4) or SOLICITs (v6).
+to DHPCDISCOVERs (v4) or Solicits (v6).

 There is a global parameter, ``parked-packet-limit``, that may be used to limit
 the number of responses that may be parked at any given time.
 This acts as a
 form of congestion handling and protects the server from being swamped when
 the volume of client queries is outpacing the server's ability to respond.
 Once
-the limit is reached, the server will emit a log and drop any new responses
+the limit is reached, the server emits a log and drops any new responses
 until parking spaces are available.

 In general, smaller values for the parking lot limit are likely to cause more
 drops but with shorter response times.
 Larger values are likely to result in
 fewer drops but with longer response times.
 Currently, the default value for
-parked-packet-limit is 256.
+``parked-packet-limit`` is 256.

 .. warning::

-   Using too small of a value may result in an unnecessarily high drop rate,
+   Using too small a value may result in an unnecessarily high drop rate,
-   while using too large of a value may lead to responses times that are
+   while using too large a value may lead to response times that are
    simply too long to be useful.
 A value of 0, while allowed, disables the
-   limit altogether but this is highly discouraged as it may lead to Kea servers
+   limit altogether, but this is highly discouraged as it may lead to Kea servers
    becoming unresponsive to clients.
-Choosing the best value is very site
+Choosing the best value is very
-   specific so we recommend you leave it at the default value of 256 and observe
+   site-specific; we recommend users initially leave it at the default value of 256 and observe
-   how your system behaves over time with varying load conditions.
+   how the system behaves over time with varying load conditions.

 ::